lubieniebieski/lubieniebieski.github.com/content/posts/2023/11/workspace-2023/index.md

 ---

 {{< panel >}}
 Updates from the previous edition are marked with 🆕 and include: the heart of the battlestation, keyboard abd a Loupedeck interface.
-If you're interested in the previous setup, please take a look at [My workspace 2021]({{< relref "workspace-2021" >}}).
+If you're interested in the previous setup, please take a look at [My workspace 2021][1].
 {{< /panel >}}

 ## Core setup